-- (1) If a licensed person, or an applicant who is the holder of a conditional grant, or prospective holder or permit holder dies, is sequestrated, placed in liquidation or under judicial management, or is declared by a court to be incapable of handling his or her own affairs- - (a) the relevant administrator must, subject to the law regarding deceased estates, insolvency, judicial management or mental health, as from the date of his or her appointment as such, for all purposes become the licensed person, or applicant who is the holder of a conditional grant, or applicant who is the prospective holder in terms of section 74 or permit holder; and - (b) the relevant administrator may, for the purposes of the administration or management of the estate concerned, conduct the business to which the licence, or conditional grant, or prospective holder applicant or permit relates. - (2) (a) The Liquor Authority may- - (i) on application by any person; and appoint any person who is not disqualified or otherwise incompetent in terms of this Act to hold the relevant licence, or conditional grant, or to be the prospective holder applicant in terms of section 74 or permit, to conduct the business until the appointment of the relevant administrator.
+- (1) If a licensed person, or an applicant who is the holder of a conditional grant, or prospective holder or permit holder dies, is sequestrated, placed in liquidation or under judicial management, or is declared by a court to be incapable of handling his or her own affairs- - (a) the relevant administrator must, subject to the law regarding deceased estates, insolvency, judicial management or mental health, as from the date of his or her appointment as such, for all purposes become the licensed person, or applicant who is the holder of a conditional grant, or applicant who is the prospective holder in terms of section 74 or permit holder; and - (b) the relevant administrator may, for the purposes of the administration or management of the estate concerned, conduct the business to which the licence, or conditional grant, or prospective holder applicant or permit relates. - (2) (a) The Liquor Authority may- - (i) on application by any person; and - (ii) if satisfied that every person who has a financial interest in the business referred to in subsection (1) has been given reasonable notice of the application, appoint any person who is not disqualified or otherwise incompetent in terms of this Act to hold the relevant licence, or conditional grant, or to be the prospective holder applicant in terms of section 74 or permit, to conduct the business until the appointment of the relevant administrator.